 While we love to work all over the city of Toronto, there are certain neighbourhoods that have a certain magic to them, a certain je ne sais quoi.
 While we’ve operated for many years in Toronto’s bustling and fast-growing west end, we’ve noticed something the past couple of years: as the west end of the city begins to reach a saturation point, the east end real estate market has caught fire.
 With a large number of housing contractors doing extensive renovations and straight-up gutting houses in order to modernize them, there’s been a lot of action in the east.
-As Toronto roofing experts with a solid reputation, we’ve been called in on so many jobs out towards the Beaches, it seems like we go there almost every day!
+As Toronto roofing company with a solid reputation, we’ve been called in on so many jobs out towards the Beaches, it seems like we go there almost every day!

 A lot of these jobs are flat-roof installations on brand new structures, and we always relish the opportunity to install weather-proof flat roof membranes at just the right angle to facilitate a run-off of precipitation like water off a duck’s back.
 At the same time, with many young families moving into these houses, we’ve also found ourselves out that way performing standard roof maintenance, roof-repairs and even the odd emergency roof repair (especially with all of the storms we experienced this past summer).
 We don’t mean to play favourites though – if you need help to repair your flat roof anywhere in Toronto, don’t hesitate to give us a call, night or day.